10 practical ways to prepare for a new baby

 Consider what life would be like if one of you were to unexpectedly pass away.
 Would you or your partner be able to cope with mortgage repayments, ongoing bills and funeral costs?
 Would you or your partner be financially worse off?
 If the answer is yes, then Life Insurance could be a worthwhile investment.
 This isn’t an enjoyable conversation to have, but setting a contingency plan in place can be really worthwhile.

 Getting engaged can be a whirlwind of emotions.
 It’s easy to get consumed in wedding planning - but try not to lose sight of these important conversations and always prioritise them in your marriage.
-If you need any more advice, get in touch with the Cigna team - we would love to help!
+If you need any more advice, you can speak to a Cigna Insurance Adviser who can tailor an insurance policy to your needs and goals, simply email us and one of the team will be in touch otherwise you canget in touch with the Cigna team - we would love to help!